junxit/us-congress-bills-117/bill.md

     - **(A)** a written agreement has been entered into by the Secretary with the Marfa Unified School District providing that the Blackwell School shall be donated to the United States or co-managed with the Secretary for inclusion in a national historic site to be managed consistently with the purposes of a national historic site; and
     - **(B)** a sufficient quantity of land or an interest in land within the boundaries of the National Historic Site has been acquired to constitute a manageable unit.
 - **(b)** *Map*
-  - **(1)** *In general* As soon as practicable after the date of enactment of this Act, the Secretary shall prepare a map that depicts the boundaries of the National Historic Site.
-  - **(2)** *Boundaries* The boundaries of the National Historic Site shall be the boundaries generally depicted on the map.
+  - **(1)** *Boundaries* The boundaries of the National Historic Site shall be the boundaries generally depicted on the map.
-  - **(3)** *Availability of map* The map shall be on file and available for public inspection in the appropriate offices of the National Park Service.
+  - **(2)** *Availability of map* The map shall be on file and available for public inspection in the appropriate offices of the National Park Service.
 - **(c)** *Acquisition of authority* The Secretary may only acquire any land or interest in land located within the boundary of the National Historic Site by—
   - **(1)** donation;
   - **(2)** purchase with donated funds; or